 Estimation of vehicle states.
-There have been many research efforts using smartphones' embedded sensors to monitor the states of vehicles (e.g. dangerous driving alert [23], car speaker [44] and CarSafe [45]); inspect the road anomaly or conditions (e.g., Pothole Patrol [14]); and detect traffic accidents (Nericell [24] and WreckWatch [42]).
+There have been many research efforts using smartphones' embedded sensors to monitor the states of vehicles (e.g. dangerous driving alert [7] and CarSafe [30]); sense driver phone use (e.g., car speaker [31]); inspect the road anomaly or conditions (e.g., Pothole Patrol [21]); and detect traffic accidents (Nericell [23] and WreckWatch [32]).
 The vehicle speed is a critical input in many such applications.
-While it is easy to calculate the speed using GPS outdoors [19, 34], the signal can be weak or even unavailable for indoor parking lots.
-Some alternative solutions leverage the phone's signal strength to estimate the vehicle speed [10,11].
+While it is easy to calculate the speed using GPS outdoors [33], the signal can be weak or even unavailable for indoor parking lots.
+Some alternative solutions leverage the phone's signal strength to estimate the vehicle speed [34].
 VeTrack uses inertial data only, thus it works without any RF signal or extra sensor instrumentation.